3b1b/manim/README.md

 ### Using Docker
 Since it's a bit tricky to get all the dependencies set up just right, there is a Dockerfile and Compose file provided in this repo as well as [a premade image on Docker Hub](https://hub.docker.com/r/eulertour/manim/tags/).
 The Dockerfile contains instructions on how to build a manim image, while the Compose file contains instructions on how to run the image.

+The prebuilt container image has manin repository included.
-In order to do this with the Compose file, you must set the `INPUT_PATH` environment variable to the directory containing manim repository and the `OUTPUT_PATH` environment variable to the directory where you want media to be written.
+`INPUT_PATH` is where the container looks for scene files.
+You must set the `INPUT_PATH` environment variable to the absolute path containing your scene file and the `OUTPUT_PATH` environment variable to the directory where you want media to be written.

 1. [Install Docker](https://docs.docker.com)